Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 Festival de Santiago Apóstol

-Taking place on the last weekend of July in Loíza, the Festival de Santiago Apóstol is a vibrant celebration featuring a parade with vejigantes (masked figures) and Spanish knights.
+Taking place on the last weekend of July in Loíza, the Festival de Santiago Apóstol is a featuring a parade with vejigantes (masked figures) and Spanish knights.
 The event also includes bomba music performances and colorful displays representing the eternal battle between good and evil (Discover Puerto Rico).
 It’s a cultural extravaganza that’s hard to beat.

 Highlights of Festival de Santiago Apóstol: